richardfoltyn/TECH6-H26/README.md

 ## Additional resources

+1. [The Elements of Statistical Learning](https://hastie.su.domains/ElemStatLearn/) by Trevor Hastie, Robert Tibshirani, and Jerome Friedman: comprehensive reference on statistical learning, data mining, and machine learning, available as free PDF.
-1. [Think Python](https://allendowney.github.io/ThinkPython/index.html) by Allen B. Downey: general intro to Python, chapters are available as Jupyter notebooks.
+2. [Think Python](https://allendowney.github.io/ThinkPython/index.html) by Allen B. Downey: general intro to Python, chapters are available as Jupyter notebooks.
-2. [Python for Everybody](https://www.py4e.com/book) by Charles R. Severance: general intro to Python with a focus on data analysis, available as PDF.
+3. [Python for Everybody](https://www.py4e.com/book) by Charles R. Severance: general intro to Python with a focus on data analysis, available as PDF.

 ## License